amunn/image-handout/README.md

 # Renaming the screenshots

-The package assumes that each screenshot is numbered sequentially in a form `Prefix1.png`, `Prefix2.png`, etc. so I've provided a second helper app `RenameImages.app` to rename all the .png files in a folder sequetially with a common prefix.
+The package assumes that each screenshot is numbered sequentially in a form `Prefix1.png`, `Prefix2.png`, etc. so I've provided a second helper app `RenameImages.app` to rename all the .png files in a folder sequentially with a common prefix.
 This app sorts the files sequentially by modification timestamp, so you should only run it once otherwise your screenshots may get out of order.

 # Package commands